evmaloney/function-lesson/README.md

 Now let's try to return "Hello World"

-Now let's adding and returning two numbers
+Now let's try adding and returning two numbers

 Now let's try that using parameters so we can dynamically change the numbers we want to add.

 Now take 3 mins to write out a new function that executes our tax example from above.
 Be sure to use a descriptive function name and parameter.
+Remember to return and log your results.